HMS Fury (H76): Force H, 1940–1941

-On 29 June, Fury sailed from Scapa to Gibraltar to join her sisters of the 8th DF as the escorts for Force H. On 3 July she took part in the attack on the French Fleet at Mers-el-Kébir (Operation Catapult).
-In late August the ship escorted Valiant and the new carrier Illustrious from the UK to Gibraltar.
+On 29 June, Fury sailed from Scapa to Gibraltar to join her sisters of the 8th Destroyer Flotilla as the escorts for Force H. On 3 July she took part in Operation Catapult the Attack on Mers-el-Kébir against the French Fleet.
+In late August the ship escorted Valiant and the new carrier Illustrious from Britain to Gibraltar.
 The next day, Fury and Force H covered the passage of Valiant and Illustrious through the Western Mediterranean to rendezvous with the Mediterranean Fleet (Operation Hats).
 On 13 September, Force H rendezvoused with a convoy that was carrying troops intended to capture Dakar from the Vichy French.
 Ten days later, they attacked Dakar, but were driven off by the Vichy French defences.
-During the battle on 24 September, Fury, the destroyer Greyhound, and the heavy cruiser HMAS Australia engaged the Vichy French destroyer L'Audacieux which was set on fire and forced to beach itself.
+During the battle on 24 September, Fury, the destroyer Greyhound, and the heavy cruiser HMAS Australia engaged the Vichy French destroyer L'Audacieux which was set on fire and forced to beach.
 In early October, Fury escorted a troop convoy from Freetown, Sierra Leone, to French Cameroon.